Can a grammar checking service like ProWritingAid help you become a better writer?

 It can improve your writing skills in many different ways.
+And it can do it in real time.
 Here are some of my favourites:

 - Use the clichés report to check your dialogue and polish your sentences.

-- Use spelling consistencies to check when you alternate between US and UK english
+- Use spelling consistencies to check when you alternate between the US and UK English

 - Use the readability report to see how long it takes readers to finish your document and how hard it is to understand.